Arthur Melo: Liverpool in loan talks for Juventus midfielder on Transfer Deadline Day

 Brazil international Arthur is due on Merseyside around lunchtime and expected to undergo a medical this afternoon.
 The transfer deadline is at 11pm in England.

-Despite previously saying that Liverpool did not need midfield reinforcements, manager Jurgen Klopp admitted last week that the Reds may need other options in the middle of the park.
+Despite previously saying Liverpool did not need midfield reinforcements, manager Jurgen Klopp admitted last week his team may need other options in the middle of the park.

 He said: "It must be the right player.
 Some players are just unavailable, that's how it is, but if we can do something, and if we will do something, then we are 100 per cent convinced about it.
 If we are not convinced, then we will not do it.
 That's the situation.